 Roland Kennedy, 70, died from smoke inhalation, according to the King County Medical Examiner’s Office.
 His death was ruled an accident.

-I note that earlier I had attempted to get some clarification on which fireworks were legal and which were illegal, but found the existing laws vague despite the clear prohibition of fireworks purchased on the Reservations.
+I note that earlier I had attempted to get some clarification on which fireworks were legal and which were illegal, but found the existing laws vague despite the clear prohibition of fireworks purchased on the tribal lands.
 The problem is that some fireworks (the so-called legal ones) are being sold in local firework stands that rent space in our local Safeway parking lots.
-And indeed, these stands sold mortars which are difficult to differentiate from the ones purchased on the Reservation vs. local fireworks stands.
+And indeed, these stands sold mortars which are difficult to differentiate from the ones purchased on the tribal land vs. local fireworks stands.
 Even though there are statements from the various King County sites claiming that “If it has a stick or fins and goes up, or if it blows up, it is illegal in Washington State,” the laws as currently written make it virtually impossible for King County Sheriffs to effectively enforce the law.
 It is simply asking to much of our Sheriffs to turn them into explosive forensic investigators when firemen, trained as they are, have already noted in many cases the firework that caused the fire or damage or injury is never recovered having been destroyed in the explosion/fire.

 In one case I observed what appeared to be an adult and their children holding Roman Candle fireworks in their hands shooting them up into the air aiming down the street.
 It does not take much of an imagination to foresee the danger in such irresponsible behavior.
 Roman candles caused roughly 400 injuries in 2018.
 Just around the corner from where I observed this lives a family of five with three small children and a house with a shake roof.
 I dread thinking what might happen to them in terms of loss of property and potentially even life if some stray Roman candle flame should land on their roof and set their home ablaze.